 Protecting Garden and Landscape Plants During Cold Weather

-Extremely cold air is on the way – scheduled to arrive in full force tonight with low’s dipping into the lower twenties and even colder temperatures expected over the weekend.
+Arctic air is on the way – scheduled to arrive in full force tonight with low’s dipping into the upper teen’s and even colder temperatures expected for Tuesday night.
 Temperatures are not expected to fall below the average minimum for our hardiness zone (Zone 8a, 10-15 degrees) so landscape plants rated hardy to zone 8a or lower should not be seriously damaged.
 Temperatures this cold will likely damage cold sensitive plants such as sago palm, oleander, sandankwa viburnum and shrubs rated as hardy to zone 8b and above.
 These plants should be protected to minimize cold weather damage.

 Here are some tips for helping your cold sensitive landscape plants and cool season vegetables survive winter cold snaps: